Gricad/calcul/_drafts/2017-07-04-nix-tutorial.markdown

 Introduction of this tutorial is currently in French, as a  [PDF presentation]({{ site.url }}/tuto_nix/media/NixIntroJDEV2017.pdf).

-# Using Nix packages manager
+# Using the Nix packages manager
 ## Prerequisites
   - Linux (64bits) / Mac OS
   - Be a sudoer or have root access.